 Once your plan is in place, it’s time to decide what you’ll be teaching.
 What are you passionate about?
 Maybe it’s teaching group lessons and watching a team succeed, or working one-on-one with an athlete to help them reach new heights.

 Just know, there’s no right answer.
 It’s all about personal preference and figuring out what and who you’re more comfortable working with.
+If soccer is your passion and you are wondering how to teach kids soccer, check out our guide!

-3. The Who.
-The Where.
-And the How
+3. The who.
+The where.
+And the how.

 Once you’ve determined what you’ll teach, it’s time to move into some of the other big questions.